manishmahale53/Interview-Baxture/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## About Project

+Created a module that has two components, a)User-list and b)User-upsert.
+It has a service file named data for HTTP operations and for sharing data between components.
+Also created a JSON server to store the data.
+Used a Bootstrap CSS framework for user interface.